Kotte conquest of the Jaffna kingdom: Aftermath

 Parakramabahu VI appointed Prince Sapumal as representative of Kotte and ruler of Jaffna.
 Sapumal received cooperation from local people including chieftains and the Jaffna army.
 The newly formed army consisted of Tamil, Malayalis, Tuluvar, and Singhalese.
 According to Yalpana Vaipava Malai, Sapumal established Nallur city and built Nallur Kandaswamy Kovil.
 However, there are controversial concepts that say Nallur and temples were established before the arrival of Sapumal.

 Also, some scholars say that the campaign end the rule of Aryacakravarti dynasty in Jaffna kingdom as the later kings of Jaffna did not have the title of Aryacakravarti.
 Sapumal ruled the Jaffna kingdom for 17 years.
+But after Kanakasooriya Cinkaiariyan and his two son's returned from Madurai with mercenaries to wrest the Jaffna Kingdom from Kotte's over lordship, this Jaffna Kingdom became independent.